imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 all.
 Having said that, I believe that *everyone* is in the middle, but much closer to the second state than the first.
 All of us.

-In my personal experience I have felt a strong feeling of teamwork and camaraderie when I'm working with people who all humbly admit they don't *really* know what they're doing.
-Note the qualification there - nobody is saying they are incompetent, just that there are distinct limits to their knowledge and understanding.
+In my personal experience I have felt a strong feeling of camaraderie when I'm working with people who all humbly admit they don't *really* know what they're doing.
+This qualification is important - nobody is saying they are truly incompetent, just that there are distinct limits to their knowledge and understanding.
 There is the sense that we don't have all the answers, but we will nonetheless figure it out together.
 It promotes a culture of learning and teamwork.
 When everyone makes themselves vulnerable in this way great things can happen.
 The problem is that it only takes one asshole to fuck all that